Salvage Certificates and Rebuilt Vehicles

 The first step in obtaining a rebuilt title is to complete an Application for Motor Vehicle Identification Certification.

-A fee of $75.00 is charged for each conversion of a vehicle salvage document to a rebuilt title.
-Each vehicle that has been approved by the Anti-Theft Unit for a rebuilt title will have a notation in the remarks field of the title stating “Rebuilt Vehicle - Anti theft Inspection Passed.”
+A fee of $75.00 for Individuals or $85.50 for Dealers is charged for each conversion of a vehicle salvage document to a rebuilt title.
+Each vehicle that has been approved by the Anti-Theft Unit for a rebuilt title will have a notation in the remarks field of the title stating “Rebuilt Vehicle – Anti theft Inspection Passed.”
 There will also be a decal affixed to the driver’s door jamb with the same statement.

 How to Obtain a New Title for a Wrecked Vehicle

 When applying for a title in this situation, you will need to present: